-10.2 About using Kurento with Docker
+10.2 Kurento in Docker

-Docker is the recommended method of deploying Kurento Media Server, because it makes it easy to bundle all of the different modules and dependencies into a single, manageable unit.
+Deploying Kurento Media Server in a container is the easiest install method, because it bundles all of the different modules and dependencies into a single, manageable unit.
 This makes installation and upgrades a trivial operation.

 However, due to the nature of containers, it also makes configuration slightly more inconvenient, so in this section we'll provide a heads up in Docker concepts that could be very useful for users of Kurento Docker images.

-10.2.1 How to provide configuration files?
+10.2.1 How to change config files?

-To edit the configuration files that Kurento will use from within a Docker container, the first thing you'll need are the actual files; run these commands to get the default ones from a temporary container:
+To edit the configuration files used in your containers, first you'll need the actual files; run these commands to get default ones from a temporary container:

 '''

-CONTAINER="$ (docker create kurento/kurento-media-server:latest)"
+docker create --name temp kurento/kurento-media-server:7.0.0

-docker cp "$CONTAINER":/etc/kurento/. ./etc-kurento
+docker cp temp:/etc/kurento/ ./kurento-files/

-docker rm "$CONTAINER"
+docker rm temp

 '''

-After editing these files as needed, provide them to newly created Kurento Docker containers, with any of the mechanisms offered by Docker.
-Here we show examples for two of them:
+After editing these files as needed, provide them to newly created containers.
+Next sections below show examples of how to do it.